OliverCodez/VerusPay/readme.md

 *If you already have a WooCommerce store running on a VPS or dedicated server with a min of 2GB RAM, skip to Step 3-b.

 1. Setup a VPS with a minimum of 2GB RAM.
-Use the following link for $100 of free hosting credit: https://m.do.co/c/13c092042583
+Use the following link for $100 of free hosting credit: [Setup DigitalOcean Server](https://m.do.co/c/13c092042583)

 2. After setup, SSH to your server and create a new user with the following commands (replace USERNAME with the username you choose):

 - `adduser USERNAME`
 - `usermod -aG sudo USERNAME`

 Log off as root, and log in as the new user to your server.
-Then follow this guide to switch to ssh-key logins: https://www.digitalocean.com/docs/droplets/how-to/add-ssh-keys/
+Then follow this guide to switch to ssh-key logins: [How to Setup SSH-Key Login](https://www.digitalocean.com/docs/droplets/how-to/add-ssh-keys/)

 3-a.
 Log in with SSH as your new user and run the VerusPay Install script using the following commands (the install process will take 5 to 10 min to complete and may look like nothing is happening for a while, just let it complete):